robocorp/robocorp/tasks/README.md

 # robocorp-tasks

-`robocorp-tasks` is a Python framework to simplify RPA development in Python.
+`robocorp-tasks` is a Python framework designed to simplify the development of Python automations.

 > Note: The current version is still alpha but its public API is already meant
 > to be stable and new releases should keep backward compatibility.

 ## Why

-While Python is widely used in the RPA world, many solutions end up being ad-hoc, making it difficult to navigate different projects or achieve comprehensible logging out of the box.
+While Python is widely used in the automation world, many solutions end up being ad-hoc, making it difficult to navigate different projects and keep up with the features required for analysing the results of such automations afterwards.

 ## How

-`robocorp-tasks` provides a runner for RPA tasks that offers logging out of the box by leveraging `robocorp-log`, as well as the necessary lifecycle management for running such tasks.
+`robocorp-tasks` provides a runner for running tasks that offers logging out of the box for Python code (showing method calls, arguments, assigns, etc) by leveraging `robocorp-log`, and managing the lifecycle for running such tasks.

 ### Installation